thisismasud/thisismasud/README.md

 - 👋 Hi, this is Masud Parvez
 - 👀 Software Developer
-- 🌱 I’m currently learning NextJS
+- 🌱 Currently Exploring NextJS
 - 📫 Reach me in: linkedin.com/in/thisismasud/

 <!---